Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Therefore, the natural supply of collagen through the consumption of bone broth may be a simple way to maintain blood collagen at a healthy level and thus promote cellular repair processes.

-This fact not only strengthens the immune system run but also gut health in the long.
+This fact strengthens not only the immune system run but also gut health.

-Not only its volume but also the healthy fats in bone broth can increase satiety.
+Its volume and the healthy fats in bone broth can increase satiety.

-Accordingly, studies have found that regular consumption of soup can increase the feeling of satiety, reduce weight and abdominal fat (Zhu et al. 201317).
+Accordingly, studies have found that regular soup consumption can increase satiety and reduce weight and abdominal fat (Zhu et al. 201317).

 Additionally, collagen and other proteins in bone broth help improve appetite control (Leidy 201418).